Henauxg/ghx_proc_gen/README.md

 For more information, check out the main [crate documentation](https://docs.rs/ghx_proc_gen/latest/ghx_proc_gen) or all the [examples](#examples).

-# More API details
+# More details on the API

 ## Model variations

-In order to facilitate the rules-definition step, `ghx_proc_gen` can create some models variations for you automatically.
+To facilitate the rules-definition step, some models variations can be created for you automatically.
 This will take care of rotating all the model `sockets` properly.

-We will take this rope-bridge model as an example:
+Let's take this rope-bridge model as an example:
 <p align="center"><img alt="bridge" src="docs/assets/bridge.png"></p>

 ```rust